omryoz/homebridge-smartthings-ac/README.md

 npm run watch
 ```

 This will launch an instance of Homebridge in debug mode which will restart every time you make a change to the source code.

-It will load the config stored in the default location under `~/.homebridge`.
-You may need to stop other running instances of Homebridge while using this command to prevent conflicts.
-You can adjust the Homebridge startup command in the [`nodemon.json`](./nodemon.json) file.
+## License

+Apache-2.0